FabienArcellier/fixtup/examples/kanban_flask_sqlite/README.md

 # Sandbox : kanban API with flask and sqlite

-This minimal example show with unittest how fixtup help you to test a flask application that work with sqlite
+This minimal example show with unittest how fixtup help you to test a flask application that work with sqlite.
+Une base sqlite est montée dans le dossier `/tmp/kanban.db`

 1. install the dependencies